danclay/eris-fleet/README.md

-**This repo will no longer be updated since eris-fleet has been moved to a monorepo to make adaptation of it for the [Oceanic library](https://github.com/OceanicJS/Oceanic) easier.
+**⚠️ This repo will no longer be updated since eris-fleet has been moved to a monorepo to make adaptation of it for the [Oceanic library](https://github.com/OceanicJS/Oceanic) easier.
 This monorepo is  [wumpus-navy](https://github.com/danclay/wumpus-navy).
 For the latest version see the monorepo.
 Eris-fleet is not deprecated and the npm package will be updated under the same name as before.**

 **The documentation has moved as well: [https://danclay.github.io/wumpus-navy/](https://danclay.github.io/wumpus-navy/)**